M4tt1-Coder/RockPaperScissors_Rust/README.md

     )

 ```
-- When you want to create a component use an own function for it!
+- When you want to create a component, use an own function for it!
-    - ... call it where you set your implementation of the App trait of egui
+    - ... call it where you want to set your implementation of the App trait of egui
     ```rust
         fn display_your_content(ui: &mut Ui, app: &mut App){
             ui.horizontal(|ui| {